Isolationism: Japan

 From 1641 to 1853, the Tokugawa shogunate of Japan enforced a policy called kaikin.
 The policy prohibited foreign contact with most outside countries.
 The commonly held idea that Japan was entirely closed, however, is misleading.
 In fact, Japan maintained limited-scale trade and diplomatic relations with China, Korea, and the Ryukyu Islands, as well as the Dutch Republic as the only Western trading partner of Japan for much of the period.

 The culture of Japan developed with limited influence from the outside world and had one of the longest stretches of peace in history.
 During this period, Japan developed thriving cities, castle towns, increasing commodification of agriculture and domestic trade, wage labor, increasing literacy and concomitant print culture, laying the groundwork for modernization even as the shogunate itself grew weak.

 Korea

 In 1863, Emperor Gojong took the throne of the Joseon Dynasty when he was a child.
 His father, Regent Heungseon Daewongun, ruled for him until Gojong reached adulthood.
 During the mid-1860s he was the main proponent of isolationism and the principal instrument of the persecution of both native and foreign Catholics.

-Following the division of the peninsula after independence from Japan at the end of World War II, Kim Il Sung inaugurated an isolationist nationalist regime in the North, which would continued by his son and grandson following his death in 1994.
+Following the division of the peninsula after independence from Japan at the end of World War II, Kim Il Sung inaugurated an isolationist nationalist regime in the North, which would be continued by his son and grandson following his death in 1994.